-- 1) Stealing or attempting to steal City property, or that of others. - 2) Willfully or negligently damaging, destroying, or misusing City property. - 3) Conviction of a felony. - 4) Conduct on duty that threatens public order, safety, health or the City's service to the public. - 5) Conduct off duty that breaches the employee's trustworthiness and/or effectiveness to perform the essential functions of the job.
+- 1) Stealing or attempting to steal City property, or that of others. - 2) Willfully or negligently damaging, destroying, or misusing City property. - 3) Conviction of a felony. - 4) Conduct on duty that threatens public order, safety, health or the City's service to the public. - 5) Fighting with or threatening the physical well-being of another person while on the job.

-- 6) Fighting with or threatening the physical well being of another person while on the job. - 7) Reporting for duty under the influence of alcoholic beverages or drugs or possessing alcohol or illegal drugs during working hours, unless using drugs as prescribed by a physician and permitted by the City. - 8) Falsification of records, official statements, or omitting information on records, including employment application. - 9) Gambling on City property. - 10) Three (3) consecutive working days absent without authorized leave. - 11) Incompetence or unwillingness to perform job duties. - 12) Possession of a weapon on City property or personally carrying a weapon during work hours, except as otherwise permitted by City policy. - 22.4 In relation to Article 22.3, employees are subject to such examinations as may be required by the City to determine if they are under the influence of alcohol, or may have been using or possessing unlawful, controlled substances or non-physician prescribed drugs.
+- 6) Reporting for duty under the influence of alcoholic beverages or drugs or possessing alcohol or illegal drugs during working hours, unless using drugs as prescribed by a physician and permitted by the City. - 7) Falsification of records, official statements, or omitting information on records, including employment application. - 8) Gambling on City property. - 9) Three (3) consecutive working days absent without authorized leave. - 10) Incompetence or unwillingness to perform job duties, - 11) Possession of a weapon on City property or personally carrying a weapon during work hours, except as otherwise provided by City Policy. - 12) Excessive tardiness. - 22.3 In relation to Article 22.2, employees are subject to such examinations as may be required by the City to determine if they are under the influence of alcohol, or may have been using or possessing unlawful, controlled substances or non-physician prescribed drugs.
 An employee may be subjected to a polygraph examination designed to determine the truthfulness of his response only with the employee's consent.
 Since employees have the right to refuse to submit to a polygraph test, no reference will be made in any discipline or grievance document/proceeding concerning the employee's refusal.
 Polygraph information may not be used for disciplinary purposes without corroborating evidence.
 Employees will be required to answer truthfully all polygraph questions asked of them.
-Reports of such tests and/or examinations will be made part of the investigative files. - 22.5 Disciplinary action by the City shall take effect as agreed in this contract and remain in effect unless and until modified by the resolution of a grievance filed as a result of the disciplinary action.
+Reports of such tests and/or examinations will be made part of the investigative files.
+All other available electronic and photographic evidence of any sort may be used for disciplinary purposes.
+Assessment for damage to City property and equipment caused by City employees shall be pursuant to City Policy and Procedure 440.4, shall be in addition to any other disciplinary action and shall not be subject to grievance and arbitration. - 22.4 Disciplinary action by the City shall take effect as agreed in this contract and remain in effect unless and until modified by the resolution of a grievance filed as a result of the disciplinary action.

-22.6 Mutual Resolution of Misconduct Investigations
+22.5 Mutual Resolution of Misconduct Investigations

-A) An employee under investigation for misconduct may request, at any time until a disciplinary memorandum has been issued, a meeting to discuss possible resolution of the matter and to determine if a consensus can be reached on the appropriate discipline (if any).

-- B) The meeting will be attended by the employee and, if requested by the employee, a union representative. - C) If the participants reach a consensus, it will be reduced to writing and reviewed with Labor Relations for concurrence.
+- A. An employee under investigation for misconduct may request, at any time until notice of disciplinary action has been received by the employee, a meeting to discuss possible resolution of the matter and to determine if a consensus can be reached on the appropriate discipline (if any). - B. The meeting will be attended by the employee and, if requested by the employee, a union representative. - C. If the participants reach a consensus, it will be reduced to writing and reviewed with Labor Relations for concurrence.
 If approved, the consensus reached shall be implemented and the investigation and grievance processes shall be considered complete.
-If no consensus is reached, the matter will progress as if no meeting had been held and nothing discussed at the resolution meeting will be used against the employee. - D) The written resolution shall not be binding upon any party until it has been approved and signed. - E) No disciplinary assessment reached as a result of a resolution meeting shall be cited by any party as precedent in any subsequent disciplinary matter.
+If no consensus is reached, the matter will progress as if no meeting had been held and nothing discussed at the resolution meeting will be used against the employee. - D. The written resolution shall not be binding upon any party until it has been approved and signed. - E. No disciplinary assessment reached as a result of a resolution meeting shall be cited by any party as precedent in any subsequent disciplinary matter.